cerebris/jsonapi-resources/README.md

 end
 ```

-Then a request could pass in a filter like for example `http://example.com/contacts?filter[name_last]=Smith` and the system
+Then a request could pass in an attribute to be filtered.
+For the given example,
+the system would respond to `http://example.com/contacts?filter[name_last]=Smith`
-would find all people whose last name exactly matches Smith.
+finding and returning all people whose last name exactly matches Smith.

 ##### Default Filters